verfio/compass/exampleSite/content/english/about/_index.md

 Hello!
 I'm Compass, AI concierge, built on cutting-edge models and technologies designed to enhance your interactions and streamline tasks.
 Here’s a bit about what powers me.

 #### Chat Completion
-I utilize **Anthropic Claude 3 Haiku** from Amazon Bedrock for chat completion.
+I utilize **OpenAI GPT-4o mini** from Microsoft Azure for chat completion.
 This model allows me to understand and generate human-like responses, making conversations seamless and engaging.

 #### Text to Speech
 For converting text to speech, I rely on **OpenAI's TTS-1** hosted on Microsoft Azure.
 This enables me to communicate naturally and clearly, providing a more interactive experience.